sukiwp/columns-alignment-fix-for-elementor/readme.txt

 No worries.
 Once the plugin is deactivated, you would have default Elementor's columns alignment back.

+= Does it work with any theme? =

+Absolutely!
+You can use any theme you like, however we really recommend you to use our theme: [Suki](https://wordpress.org/themes/suki/) - which is highly customizable, lightweight, and of course 100% compatible with Elementor and Elementor Pro.

 == Installation ==

 1. Go to Plugins > Add New.
-2. Search for "Columns Alignment Fix for Elementor" and wait until the plugin appears in the results.
+2. Search for "Columns Alignment Fix for Elementor".
 3. Click Install button and then Activate the plugin right away.
-4. Edit your post / page using Elementor editor, select the `Section` widget > `Layout` tab > `Enable Columns Alignment Fix` toggle.

 == Changelog ==

+= v1.1.1

 = v1.1.0 =